lyle-timotheus/vue-vs-next/README.md

 2. Open a terminal or command prompt on your local machine.

 3. Navigate to the directory where you want to clone the project.
-For example, if you want to clone the project to a directory called "vue-vs-next" on your desktop, you can use the following command:
+For example, if you want to clone the project to a directory called "vue-vs-next" on your desktop, you can use the following command

    $ cd ~/Desktop

 4. Clone the project by running the following command

    $ git clone https://github.com/lyle-timotheus/vue-vs-next.git

 5. Navigate into the project directory

    $ cd vue-vs-next
    $ cd next